 - Celandine can be troublesome among spring-flowering bulbs or plants such as primroses.
 Where bulb borders are heavily infested, it is best to lift the bulbs and desirable plants when dormant and plant them elsewhere for a season while the border is thoroughly cleared of the celandine

 - Mulching the surface of the soil with a 10cm (4in) deep layer of organic material may smother lesser celandine, but this method is not always feasible and is unlikely to fully eradicate the weed

 - Celandine in lawns is difficult to eradicate, as it is resistant to most lawn herbicides.
 An application of a selective lawn weedkiller based on MCPA (e.g. Vitax LawnClear 2 or Weedol Lawn Weedkiller) may considerably check growth, but will almost certainly need a repeat treatment the following spring.
 The first application should be given early in the season (as soon as the leaves are fully developed), followed by a second application three or four weeks later

-- SBM Job done Path Weedkiller (ready-to-use only), SBM Job done Tough Weedkiller (ready-to-use only) and Weedol Pathclear products containing glyphosate/diflufenican and can be applied once a season to natural surfaces where no plants are to be grown, and can also be applied under and around established woody trees and shrubs.
+- SBM Job done Path Weedkiller (ready-to-use only) and Weedol Pathclear products containing glyphosate/diflufenican and can be applied once a season to natural surfaces where no plants are to be grown, and can also be applied under and around established woody trees and shrubs.
 This product kills off existing small green growth and prevents or checks developing growth.
 Check manufacturer’s recommendations before use to avoid damaging sensitive plants

 Inclusion of a weedkiller product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.